Cortisol

 Cortisol is a steroid hormone in the glucocorticoid class of hormones and a stress hormone.
 When used as medication, it is known as hydrocortisone.

 Cortisol is produced in many animals, mainly by the zona fasciculata of the adrenal cortex in an adrenal gland.
 In other tissues, it is produced in lower quantities.
 By a diurnal cycle, cortisol is released and increases in response to stress and a low blood-glucose concentration.
-It functions to increase blood sugar through gluconeogenesis, suppress the immune system, and aid in the metabolism of calories.
+It functions to increase blood sugar through gluconeogenesis, suppress the immune system, and aid in energy metabolism.
 It also decreases bone formation.
 These stated functions are carried out by cortisol binding to glucocorticoid or mineralocorticoid receptors inside a cell, which then bind to DNA to affect gene expression.

+Biological activity

+Cortisol acts as an agonist of the corticosteroid receptors, including the glucocorticoid receptor (GR) and mineralocorticoid receptor (MR).
+Cortisol is also an agonist of membrane corticosteroid receptors, including membrane glucocorticoid receptors (mGRs) and membrane mineralocorticoid receptors (mMRs).

+In addition to its corticosteroid receptor agonism, cortisol has been reported to be a highly potent biphasic regulator of the GABA_{A} receptor, acting as a positive allosteric modulator at low concentrations (1–10 pM) and as a negative allosteric modulator at high concentrations (10–1,000 nM).